computer-agents/agent-studio/docs/annotate_ground_ui.md

-# Annotate single-step GUI grounding dataset
+# Annotate step-level GUI grounding dataset

 With AgentStudio, you can easily create a dataset with **single-step UI grounding**, consisting of tuples of <screenshot, instruction, bbox (left, top, width, height)>.